Fall Safety Tips

 - Make sure your batteries are in order

 - Wear reflective clothing when walking at night – sunset will continue to come earlier through late December

 The fall foliage can be a beautiful sight to experience.
-With the falling of those leaves comes some hazards that may put your or your family at risk.
+With the falling of those leaves come some hazards that may put you or your family at risk.
 Some of those hazards include:

-- Leaf piles that can cause puncture wounds to eyes and soft tissue
+- Leaf piles that can cause puncture wounds to the eyes and soft tissue

-- Wet leaves on roadways and sidewalks that can cause slip and fall injuries
+- Wet leaves on roadways and sidewalks can cause slip-and-fall injuries

-- Leaves that appear to be small animals scattering cross the road causing accidents
+- Leaves that appear to be small animals scatter across the road causing accidents

 With the return of children to schools, there is a lot more traffic on the roads in the mornings and afternoons.
 Plan for longer trips to work and be mindful of your surroundings.